-Bring The Tie-Dye Trend Into Your Home With These 15 Groovy Pieces
+Bring The Tie-Dye Trend Into Your Home With These Groovy Pieces

+Scrolling through Instagram stories recently, you may have noticed that a lot of people are spending their quarantined time engaged in a DIY project that used to only be popular among kids at summer camp.
+Yes, we're talking about tie-dying.

-Last fall, tie-dye was named an up-and-coming fashion trend.
-Nearly a year later, rather than fading away, tie-dye has become a more permanent obsession.
-The trend has even managed to spread from fashion into the world of home decor and accessories: Items bearing an array of dye patterns and eclectic color combinations are popping up in mainstream home goods stores and aisle across the country.
+In 2018, tie-dye was named an up-and-coming fashion trend.
+Since then, rather than fading away, tie-dye has become a more permanent obsession, and thanks to social distancing, many are taking on the trend in its truest form.
+But, you don't actually have to have a ton of free time and a stock of Rit to bring tie-dye into your home.
+Items bearing an array of dye patterns and eclectic color combinations are available from many decor and home goods stores.

-Ahead, we rounded up some of our favorite home decor pieces that are a nod to the trend.
-Some feature patterns that look a whole lot like the tie-dye T-shirts we used to make at day camp, while others are simply tie-dye inspired.
+Ahead, we rounded up some of our favorite home decor pieces that are a nod to the tie-dye trend.
+Some feature patterns that look a whole lot like the tie-dye clothes many are making right now, while others are simply tie-dye inspired.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.